cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位<br/> <br/>
 On Environment
 * E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
 Process genesis.
-* F. Resource management: first. pin everything of self created and syced blocks, 2nd, When safty root time pass the mutable range, unpin states root out of finality.
+* F. Resource management: 1. pin everything of self created and syced blocks, 2, When safty root time pass the mutable range, unpin states root out of finality.
 All seeded files will be pinned, while unseeded AMTroots are not pinned.

 ## Persistence variables in database
 in each transition, following variables will be populated from execution and run-time.